 Pioneering the application of motorsport technology to HGV drag reduction

-Launched last month at Britain’s largest road freight transport event, The Commercial Vehicle Show at Birmingham’s NEC, the WR AeroKit represents the cutting-edge and innovative application of British motorsport technology – delivering remarkable performance and results in terms of HGV drag reduction and lower carbon emissions.
+In development since 2010 as part of a strategic partnership with Eddie Stobart, the WR AeroKit is a cutting-edge and innovative application of British motorsport technology that delivers truly outstanding performance and results in terms of HGV drag reduction and lowering carbon emissions.

-Wirth Research started the development of the WR AeroKit in 2010 in a bid to use its core motorsport experience and capability to enhance the aerodynamics of HGVs.
-The company started detailed Computational Fluid Dynamics (CFD) analysis to understand the designs and air flow modifications required to reduce the aerodynamic drag of HGVs, and if such modifications were feasible.
+Better known for its motorsport heritage, Wirth Research began the development of the WR AeroKit for HGVs in 2010.
+In line with a long running strategy to use its core motorsport experience and capability to diversify into new sectors (ranging from refrigeration to architecture), the company started detailed Computational Fluid Dynamics (CFD) analysis to understand the designs and air flow modifications required to reduce the aerodynamic drag of HGVs, and if such modifications were feasible.
 The results were outstanding.

-The first adopter of this new technology is the UK’s leading multimodal transport and logistics brand, Eddie Stobart Limited.
+The first adopter of this new technology is the UK’s leading multimodal transport and logistics business, Eddie Stobart Logistics Limited.

-Nick Wirth, President of Wirth Research, said: “Having worked in F1 and most other levels of motorsport since the 1980s, I am always looking for the next challenge, and in many ways, enhancing the drag performance of HGVs is the ultimate aerodynamic challenge.
+Nick Wirth, President and Technical Director of Wirth Research, said: “In many ways, enhancing the drag performance of HGVs is the ultimate aerodynamic challenge.
 The results have been such that we have committed to invest heavily in the research and tooling to develop and bring the WR AeroKit to market, so convinced are we of the technology’s benefits to drag reduction and the lowering of carbon emissions.”

-“It started as an aerodynamic challenge, and has resulted in an environmentally-conscious technology that helps deliver on the corporate social responsibility commitments of fleet operators.”
+“It started as an aerodynamic challenge, and has resulted in an environmentally-conscious technology that helps deliver on the corporate social responsibility commitments of fleet operators.
+Along with the whole team at Wirth Research, I am thrilled with this award from the Low Carbon Vehicle Partnership.”